-

 Panel: The Future Data Team: Adaptive, Interdisciplinary & Impact-Driven

-Anna Gill, Global Digital Core Deployment Senior Director – Mars
+Anna Gill, Digital Transformation Sr. Director , Europe, Pet Nutrition Digital Technologies – Mars

 Sharada Khanna, Global Lead Analytics and Commercialisation, Retail Banking Originations-HSBC